AllScan UCI120 USB Communications Interface

-The AllScan UCI120 USB Communications Interface replaces the ANR100-A Radio-less Node Audio Module, putting all parts on one PCB, adding more status LEDs, making the mic gain controls and additional Line Out jack standard features, and adding a number of additional interior controls to fine-tune audio and mic AGC parameters.
-To bring the UCI120 into mass production I partnered with G1LRO in the UK who has produced a number of ham radio products.
+The AllScan UCI120 USB Communications Interface is a professional-grade yet low cost USB Audio/PTT communications interface that sets a new standard for AllStar, EchoLink and other PTT communications applications.
+The UCI120 replaces the ANR100-A Radio-less Node Audio Module, putting all parts on one PCB, adding more status LEDs, making the mic gain controls and Line Out jack standard features, and adding additional interior controls to fine-tune audio and mic AGC parameters.
+The UCI120 is designed and optimized for use with communications microphones, speakers and other audio equipment, and is not intended to directly interface to radio transmitters or receivers.

 AllScan UCI120 Front and Back Views